CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Provision_Guide.md

   - [5.
 Submit PR](#5-submit-pr)

 ## Overview
-Here we will be submitting our first PR to the [openshift/release](https://github.com/openshift/release) repo.
+Here we will starting our PR submission process to the [openshift/release](https://github.com/openshift/release) repo.
+> **IMPORTANT:**
+> We will use 1 PR for the entire scenario development process.
+The reasons for this are many, but primarily it is because just merging a config in the release repo is equivalent to pushing the scenario into production.
+We don't want incomplete scenarios running or cluttering the release repo.

 We will create the file structure that is common to all interop scenarios.
 The result will be a prow job that is capable of deploying an OCP cluster.